 2020 Bowman Sterling with Adley Ruschmann (Buy on eBay)

 When you combine Mountcastle with perhaps the best catching prospect since Joe Mauer, the end product is one sweet card.
-The card shows Mountcastle on the right and Ruschmann on the left, both with bat in hand.
-The crystal ball sees many future scenes of these two slapping high fives after one of them clears the bases.
+This spectacular edition from Bowman Sterling shows Mountcastle on the right and Ruschmann on the left, both with the bat sluing across the shoulders.
+Our crystal ball sees many future scenes of these two slapping high fives after one of them clears the bases.

 2017 Bowman’s Best (Buy on eBay)

 Hey, it may not be a Bowman Chrome, but it’s still a Bowman.
 And a nice looking Bowman at that.
-As far as looks go, this one puts the Chrome card to shame.
-Instead of a lazy homerun trot you get a DEEP cut that shows off Mountcastle’s silky smooth swing.
+When it comes to eye-appeal, this one puts the Chrome card to shame.
+Instead of a lazy homerun trot, you get a DEEP cut that shows off Mountcastle’s silky smooth swing.

 2015 Panini Elite Extra Edition (Buy on eBay)